76 Best Things To Do in NYC [updated 2023]

 The Upper and Lower Manhattan Tour

-If you want to be surprised by another of Lower Manhattan's neighborhoods, treat yourself to a visit to Greenwich Village.
-You will find the best tours to this fantastic neighborhood and you will be able to breathe that bohemian air of the bourgeois houses of the twentieth century, all from the hand of guides who will tell you the most interesting stories of the famous people who lived there.
+If you want to be surprised by another of the neighborhoods of Lower Manhattan, treat yourself to a visit to Greenwich Village.
+You will find the best tours to this fantastic neighborhood and you will be able to breathe that bohemian air of the bourgeois houses of the 20th century, all from the hand of the guides who will tell you the most interesting stories of the famous people who lived there.

 For better or worse, New York is a tourist mecca for millions of travelers who make the pilgrimage to the city that never sleeps every year.
 As such, there are dozens of options for touring the city (on foot, by bus, more or less in depth, etc) and sometimes, choosing the one that best fits our travel itinerary can seem overwhelming.
-That is why I have made this selection of 13 best New York City Tours so that you can choose the one that suits you best.
+For this reason, I have made this selection of 13 best New York City Tours so that you can choose the one that suits you best.

 One of the tours that may interest you a lot to know firsthand the nooks and crannies of the financial world, are the best tours of Wall Street.
-Specialized guides will tell you the most succulent stories of the latest financial crises.
+In them specialized guides will tell you the most succulent stories of the latest financial crises.